avichazen/api-doc-example-obw/README.md

 GET is used to get information that already exists in the server.

-## GET Retrieve the currently available meal
+## GET/meal

 Retrieves the meal type that is available at the current time.

-## GET/meal

-There are no arguments.

 ### Response Schema